IBM-Blockchain-Archive/marbles/tutorial_part1.md

 Now we are ready to work on the application!

 1. To run the app locally we need to get these files onto your machine
-	- If you have Git installed then browse a command prompt/terminal to a desired working directory and type `git clone http://gopkg.in/ibm-blockchain/marbles.v2`
+	- **Important Step:** If you have Git installed then browse a command prompt/terminal to a desired working directory and type `git clone http://gopkg.in/ibm-blockchain/marbles.v1` **<- that url is for Branch v1.0 which works with Hyperledger Fabric v0.5.0+**
 		- Follow any login prompts with your GitHub account
-	- If you do not have Git then [download the zip](https://github.com/IBM-Blockchain/marbles/archive/master.zip) and extract it in your desired working directory.
 1. Next we need to install our dependencies.
 Open a command prompt/terminal and browse to the root of this project.
 1. In the command prompt type: